Karen Americans: History

-In November 2017 over 9,000 Karen people gathered in Washington D.C. to both thank the United States government for granting them settlement and at the same time protesting the Burmese government's treatment of the Karen and other minorities, especially the ongoing persecution of Rohingya people and the Trump-era policies on immigration.
-Karen people have protested in the past in Washington D.C. over the treatment of Karen by the Myanmar government.
+In November 2017, over 9,000 Karen people gathered in Washington, D.C., to both thank the United States government for granting them settlement and at the same time protest the Burmese government's treatment of the Karen and other minorities, especially the ongoing persecution of Rohingya people and the Trump-era policies on immigration.
+Karen people have protested in the past in Washington, D.C., over the treatment of Karen by the Myanmar government.

 Distribution

-As of July 2015 there are 64,759 Karen refugees that have been resettled in the United States, with an additional 11,619 of the Karenni ethnicity.
-However these numbers may be inaccurate as the statistics only cover Karen who came after 2000 and who are counted as refugees.
+As of June 2022 there were 75,218 Karen refugees that had been resettled in the United States, with an additional 13,509 of the Karenni ethnicity.
+These numbers may be inaccurate as the statistics cover only Karen who came after 2000 and counted as refugees.